Uchathol

 Uchathol is a census village in Jiribam district, Manipur, India.
 It is close to the National Highway 37, on Kashmirpur Road which branches off at Gularthol.
-The next village to its east is Kuki-Zo-dominated Phaitol, which is in Tamenglong district.
+The next village to its east which is in Tamenglong district.
 Being close to the tribal population, Uchathol played a seminal role during the 2023–2024 Manipur violence.

 Geography

 The Vangaitang range to the east of the Jiribam district is traditionally inhabited by the Kuki-Zo tribes, in particular the Hmars.
 The tribals in the northern part of the range are predominantly Thadou Kukis (often called just "Kukis").
 In 1907, the Jiribam plain was opened for settlement by the Government of Manipur, and it came to be settled by Meiteis and Bengali speakers from the neighbouring Cachar district.

 The Jiribam plain roughly ends at Uchathol, to the east of which lie the foothills of the Vangaitang range.
 The "foothills" in this region are made up of multiple strands of long, parallel ridges, interspersed by equally long valleys.
 These valleys are inhabited and cultivated, containing villages such as Mullargao and Leishabithol.
 These villages are in Jiribam district.
 The "Mullargao Road" from Uchathol leads to these villages.

 Between Uchathol and Mullargao, there are tribal villages such as Phaitol, Kamarangkha Khasi and Ngahmunphai, which are administratively in Tamenglong district.
 The overlapping jurisdictions of districts makes it difficult to draw clear district boundaries.
 In August 2024, the Tousem Area Students' Organization noted that nine villages of Tamenglong district had been wrongly shown as part of Jiribam district in government-sponsored maps.

 Uchathol is connected to National Highway 37 via the Kashimpur Road, which meets the highway at a village called Gularthol.
 Towards the south, the road leads to Jarolpokpi and Kashmipur.

 The 7th India Reserve Battalion (IRB) of Manipur is stationed at Uchathol.

 The 87th Battalion of Central Reserve Police Force (CRPF) also has a headquarters near Uchathol (closer to Ngahmunphai).